maratai/craftery/fiber_arts/fiber_arts.md

 **drop spindles**
 - [Snyder Turkish spindles](https://snyderspindles.com/collections/turkish-spindle), various.
-- I covet a Jenkins Kuchulu or Bee Hummingbird but doubt I will ever score one!
+- I covet a [Jenkins](https://jenkinsspindles.com/) Kuchulu or Bee Hummingbird but doubt I will ever score one!

 **looms: band/tape**
 - [Handywoman](https://www.handywomanshop.com/looms) Tiny Box Loom: on order.
 - [Woodington UK](https://woodingtonuk.com/) folding tape loom

 **looms: bead**
-- BeadCraft ComfortLoom: can also be used for "regular" yarn weaving, in a pinch!
+- Beadsmith ComfortLoom: can also be used for "regular" yarn tapestry weaving, in a pinch!

 **looms: floor**
 - Saori Wx60 (two harnesses, two treadles, counterbalance).
 I bought from [Saori Santz Cruz](https://www.etsy.com/shop/saorisantacruz) (US) - no affiliation, just a happy customer.
 - I have a [Toika Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles) (eight harnesses, eight treadles, countermarch) on order.
 Nota bene: If you're in the US, you can order by contacting [WEBS Yarn](https://www.yarn.com/pages/toika-looms).

+**looms: pin**
+- [Hello Loom](https://helloloom.com/), the tiniest pocket-size one, as a delightful tapestry loom "fidget" I can keep in my bag.
+That said, at this point you can also DIY something with cardboard (I have done that too).

 **looms: table**
 - Clover Sakiori (two "harnesses").
 Available in the US via [Rochester Textile](https://www.rochestertextile.com/listing/1006402159/clover-japan-sakiori-loom-40-cm) but you may also be able to find it from Japan via eBay or similar.
 The built-in warping board with rearrangeable pegs is ridiculously clever.